I am not shy to say this is the best homemade clay I've ever made.

 Finally, I've decided to share my recipe with you after receiving many nice comments from my website visitors about my cute mini figurines.

 Yes, you are right!
-Most of those cute little things were made with this clay.
-And, some were with squishy clay/ soft clay I bought online and traditional cold porcelain clay.
+Most of those cute little things were made with homemade clay.
+Well, some were with squishy clay/ soft clay I bought online and traditional cold porcelain clay.

-The clay I made this time is different with traditional cold porcelain clay.
+The clay I made this time is different with traditionacold porcelain clay.
 The main ingredient for this clay is flour, not corn flour or cornstarch.

 This homemade clay is easier to handle than the cooked one.
 Yes!
 No cooking, no stearic acid, no chemical, no building material like gypsum or plaster or other unfamiliar stuffs.
 It's stretchy, pliable and has never been failed me so far.